OrignalMe/OrignalMe/README.md

 - 👋 Hi, I’m @OrignalMe
-- 👀 I’m interested in Being Thankful and relearning
+- 👀 I’m interested in Bladesmithing, women, unification of teachings, get my patents submitted
-- 🌱 I’m currently learning to create hope and defeat xenophobia
+- 🌱 I’m currently learning to create and defeat xenophobia
-- 💞️ I’m looking to collaborate on this mystery and create an environment
+- 💞️ I’m looking to collaborate on this mystery and create

 - 📫 How to reach me 8225 Candon Dr Colorado Springs, Colorado 80920.
 719-688-3849 Blainedowell34@gmail.com
 <!---